telerik/kendo-ui-core/docs/framework/excel/introduction.md

 > **Important**
 >
-> Some mobile browsers will not allow you to save the file although.
+> Some mobile browsers will not allow you to save the file though.

 For detailed information on how to save files, refer to the [article about saving files with Kendo UI](/framework/save-files/introduction).